In this article we look at the health benefits of vitamin K as a whole and some of the best food sources available.

 What Is Vitamin K?

-Before exploring Vitamin K2, it’s important to know where Vitamin K comes from, as there are two forms, one being K2 and the other being K1.
+Before exploring Vitamin K2, it’s important to know where Vitamin K comes from, as there are two forms, one being K2 and the other being K1 - both have antioxidant properties.

 Vitamin K was something that was surprisingly discovered pretty late on in 1929, and it’s one of the essential nutrients that’s needed in your body to help with blood clotting.